 Diagnosis

-endpoint is the core of the Infermedica API.
-Using a patient’s sex, age, and medical evidence (including symptoms, risk factors and laboratory test results), it suggests possible causes and generates questions to drive an interview similar to one a doctor would have with a patient.
+The /diagnosis endpoint is the core of the Infermedica API.
+Using a patient’s sex, age, and medical evidence (including symptoms and risk factors), it suggests possible causes and generates questions to drive an interview similar to one a doctor would have with a patient.

 Stateless API